Smart Questions to Ask a Real Estate Agent

-Do you know the questions you should be asking a real estate agent?
+Do you know the questions you should be asking a Realtor?
 If you are selling your home, chances are you have some questions.
 If you didn’t, you would be very unusual.
 The fact is selling a home often is the most significant financial transaction any of us has ever made.

 By asking the right questions, you’ll hopefully avoid some of the common home selling mistakes.
 Grab a cup of coffee and dig in.